MarshEnterprises/Udacity_Project1/README.md

 # File Desriptions

-- Udacity_Project1.ipynb containing analysis using the CRISP-DM standard.
+- Blog_Post_Udacity_Project1.ipynb containing analysis using the CRISP-DM standard.
 - readme file
 - survey_results_public.csv contains the data analysed.
 This file is too large to upload onto this Github repo
-- BlogPost containing a summary of the findings of the analysis.

 # Licensing and Acknowledgements
 This repository forms part of a project of the Udacity Data Science Nanodegree.
 Data from a Stack Overflow survey is analysed.

 # Results
-Please refer to the Udacity_Project1.ipynb and BlogPost files.
+Please refer to Blog_Post_Udacity_Project1.ipynb.